skedwards88/wordfall/README.md

 A meditative jumbled word search game.

-:construction: Known issue: The falling animation doesn't always work on iOS (but is fine on android and desktop).
+:construction: Known issue: The falling animation doesn't always work on iOS (but is fine on Android and desktop).
 Game play still works.

 [Play here](https://skedwards88.github.io/wordfall/)!